brentjsimon/ASL-to-Text-App/README.md

 	python UI_ASL_App.py
 	```
 4. You should then be prompted by a GUI window that will access your camera
+5. Check the **Show histogram sampling** box
-5. Place your hand in front of the green square and then click the button **Capture Skin Color**
+5. Place your hand in front of the camera to so that it covers all of the green squares and then click the button **Capture Skin Color**
-	This will allow you the camera to capture an outline of your hand.
+	This will allow the camera to capture your skin color.
 	Keep on clicking the button until you see a clear white space histogram of your hand
-6. Once you are satified with your captured white hand, select the **Start Translation** bubble
+6. Once you are satified with your captured white hand, check the **Translation** box
 7. From here, you may gesture any American Sign Language letter, number or gesture.

 ## Development Tools Used
-1. PYQT5 Tools
+1. PyQt5 Tools
 2. PGAdmin3+

 ## Hardware